 Do You Need Employment?

 God has established work from the beginning, recognizing its significance and inherent goodness.
-However, when it comes to seeking employment, there are often obstacles that need to be overcome.
-It is in these challenging times that we should turn towards God and His guidance.
+However, obstacles often need to be overcome when it comes to seeking employment.
+In these challenging times, we should turn towards God and His guidance.
 We are encouraged to Ask, Seek, and Knock – for with persistence and faith, doors will open.
-Yet, as we embark on this journey of finding employment, we may wonder about the distinction between a career and a calling.
-A career may simply be a job that provides financial stability while a calling aligns with our passions and purpose in life.
-When searching for work, it is crucial to seek not only what sustains us but also what fulfills us spiritually and emotionally.
+Yet, as we embark on this employment journey, we may wonder about the distinction between a career and a calling.
+A career may be a job that provides financial stability while a calling aligns with our passions and purpose in life.
+When searching for work, seeking what sustains and fulfills us spiritually and emotionally is crucial to withstand any attacks of the devil or any type of depression..

-In moments of uncertainty or fear during the employment search, remember that God has been faithful throughout your entire journey thus far.
-He has always provided for your needs; therefore trust that He will continue to do so even now.
 Approach each day with unwavering faith and pray earnestly for God’s direction in opening up the right opportunities while closing doors that lead nowhere.
 My prayer is: “Lord Almighty, I come before you today humbly asking for Your divine intervention in my need for employment.
-I know You have brought me this far in life by providing abundantly for my needs – both big and small.
+I know You have brought me this far in life by providing abundantly for my big and small needs.
 I ask You now to guide me towards the path where I can utilize my skills effectively while finding fulfillment in serving others through meaningful work.”
 Have faith and pray for God’s will to be done in your search for employment. ~ Bill Greguska

 Colossians 3:23 Whatever you do, work at it with all your heart, as working for the Lord, not for human masters.